metu-balance/metu-balance.github.io/index.md

-This is the webpage for the project KALFA (New Methods for Assembly Scenarios with Collaborative Robots).
+Project webpage for the project entitled "Addressing Class Imbalance in Visual Recognition Problems by Measuring Class Imbalance and Using Epistemic Uncertainty" with acronym BALANCE (DENGE), supported by [TUBITAK](http://tubitak.gov.tr/) 1001 (no 120E494).

 <style>
 .aS {